Nikolai Dzhumagaliev: First confinement, escape, and fugitive years

-Dzhumagaliev was declared a fugitive.
 For several years, he was reported to be seen around Moscow, Kyrgyzstan, and Uzbekistan.
-He hid in the mountains for two years, mainly in Kyrgyzstan, where he collected medical plants, bartering them for food with the local population.
+Dzhumagaliev claimed to have spent most of his time in hiding in mountains of Central Asia, saying he traded plants as herbal medicine to locals in exchange for food.
+He also claimed that the same herbs "allowed him to overcome his psychiatric diagnosis and become a normal person".
 With each passing day, it became harder for him to hide, as hang-gliders pestered him constantly and motor vehicles were also engaged in the search.